 Interest rate risk is the risk of variability of the fair value or future cash flows arising from financial instruments due to the changes in interest rates.

-The Group's main interest rate risk arises from cash and cash equivalents, loans and advances to customers and amounts payable to related entities.
-Amounts payable to related entities attract a fixed interest rate which exposes the Group to fair value interest rate risk.
+The Group's main interest rate risk arises from cash and cash equivalents, loans and advances to customers.
 The Group manages this risk by charging a fixed interest on loans and advances to customers at a higher margin than the required interest paid.